viggoStrom/Train-Interior-Designer/README.md

  - Hard coding seats in a layout
  - Passengers.
 Spawn at a station and want to get to another station.
 If they get there, you get payed.
  - Train staff
+ - Passengers tell you when they wanna get off by their color.
+Longer travel gives more money but they will hate you if you take them too far.